Mac000/nova-docs/4.0/installation.md

 'passwords' => env('NOVA_PASSWORDS', null),
 ```

+#### Prefilling Email field on Password Reset Page
+Nova will automatically prefill the email input field on Password Reset Page if password reset link contains email parameter.
+However, you will have to customize the password reset link.
+You should refer to your laravel version documentation for [password reset](https://laravel.com/docs/9.x/passwords#reset-link-customization).

 ### Customizing Nova's Storage Disk Driver

 Nova uses the default storage disk driver defined in your `filesystems` configuration file.
 If you would like to customize this disk, you may set the `storage_disk` value within Nova's configuration file: